radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/directory-stores.md

 ## Overview

 RadiantOne Identity Data Management offers a scalable directory storage that can be used to store any entries.
-After the root naming context is created, the local store can be populated from an LDIF file or using the Control Panel > Manage > Directory Browser.
+After the root naming context is created, and a RadiantOne Directory backend is mounted, the local store can be populated from an LDIF file or using the Control Panel > Manage > Directory Browser.

 Once a directory store is mounted at a naming context, a properties tab is available for managing the configuration.
 To access the properties tab, select the node representing the directory storage below the Root Naming Contexts section on the Control Panel > Setup > Directory Namespace > Namespace Design.